Siddhartha257/ChurnGuard/README.md

 # ChurnGuard - Customer Churn Prediction System

-ChurnGuard is a machine learning-powered web application that predicts which customers are likely to leave (churn) and provides actionable insights to help retain them.
-It's built for telecom companies but can be adapted for any subscription-based business.
+ChurnGuard is a machine learning-powered web application that uses LightGBM to predict which customers are likely to leave (churn).
+To ensure transparency and provide actionable insights, ChurnGuard integrates SHAP (SHapley Additive exPlanations) to interpret individual predictions.
+The system leverages an innovative application of a Large Language Model (LLM) to automatically translate these SHAP-derived data insights and company-specific policies into personalized, natural-language retention strategies.
+This novel hybrid approach helps retain customers effectively and is designed for telecom companies but can be adapted for any subscription-based business.

 ## Why This Exists